-Parsing a person's name into sub-parts is difficult to do.
-There are issues when the person's first-name is an initial plus their second name, as in "J. Alan Smith" (they probably go by "J. Alan".
+Parsing a person's name into sub-parts is difficult.
+There are issues when the person's first-name is an initial plus their second name, as in "J. Alan Smith".
 Other names, such as Last Names, may be composed of two words, as in "Alan Van Doran", "Bobby Mc Farland" or "Jill Saint John".
-A standard parsing routine may confuse "Van", "Mc" and "St." as middle-names.
+A standard parsing routine may confuse "Van", "Mc" and "St." as middle-names and would assign only the "J" to J Alan's first name.

-The macros referenced in this article see through these types of issues and can parse most (English) names into their constituent parts:
+The macros referenced in this article see through all types of naming issues and are able to parse most (English) names into their constituent parts:

 FirstName